UN Youth New Zealand: National Executive

 The National Executive manages day-to-day functions and oversees all operations of the organisation.
 Their primary obligation is to ensure the organisation is functioning efficiently, and they are accountable to the Board of Directors.
 This includes overseeing three National Committees and four Regional Councils.

-The National Executive comprises the National President, National Communications Officer, National Education Officer, National Finance Officer, National Information Officer, National Māori and Pasifika Peoples Officer, National Operations Officer, National People Officer, National Relations Officer, National Welfare Officer, National Equity Officer and International Operations Officer.
+The National Executive comprises the National President, National Communications Officer, National Education Officer, National Finance Officer, National Information Officer, National Māori and Pasifika Peoples Officer, National Operations Officer, National People Officer, National Relations Officer, National Welfare and Equity Officer and International Operations Officer.
 The National Executive meets virtually around three times a month.
-Additionally, they have an Appointments Committee; Budget Committee; Policy Committee, Te Kawekawe (Māori and Pasifika Advisory Committee); and Welfare Committee, which meet regularly.

 Regional Councils

 UN Youth has four Regional Councils that oversee the running of regional events and programmes across New Zealand.
 The four Regional Councils of UN Youth New Zealand are UN Youth Auckland, UN Youth Wellington, UN Youth Canterbury and UN Youth Otago/Southland.
 Their primary obligation is running regional events and programmes, including administering the High School Ambassador programme in their wider regions, and they are accountable to the Board of Directors.